 - Plain citrus cake - forgo the berries and make this a lemon cake.
 Or lime.

-- Organization: always read the recipe first and make sure you have all the ingredients, at the right temperatures, and also the rest of the equipment and space to make it.
-This will make the process so much easier!
+- Organization: read the recipe first and ensure you have ingredients at the correct temperature, equipment, and enough workspace.
+This will make the process so much easier.

-- Baking time: keep in mind that all ovens and pans are different, even if they look the same or very similar.
-The baking time in my recipes are as accurate as I they can be, but keep in mind that it might take more or sometimes less.
-You can use an oven thermometer to check that your oven is the right temperature.
-I recommend you keep track of how our oven works and what tiny details you might need to adjust.
+- Baking time: keep in mind that all ovens and pans are different, even if they look similar.
+The baking time in my recipes is as accurate as it can be, but it might take you more or less time.
+You can use a thermometer(like the OXO oven thermometer) to check that your oven is at the right temperature.
+I recommend you keep track of how your oven works and what tiny details you might need to adjust.

-- Blueberry muffins: yes, you can make this blueberry crumb cake recipe into muffins.
+- Blueberry muffins: you can make this blueberry crumb cake recipe into muffins.
 They will be sort of blueberry coffee cake muffins if you ask me.
 Gorgeous!
 The yield would be around 12.

 - Serving it: I highly recommend eating it at room temperature to let the flavors shine.
 But keep it refrigerated if not eating it all at once.
 I love it as a breakfast cake to be eaten the next morning after it's baked.
 I find the flavors are better.